dougeby/IntuneDocs/InTuneDocs/DeployUse/manage-ios-apps-you-purchased-through-a-volume-purchase-program-with-microsoft-intune.md

 You can synchronize the data held by Apple with Intune at any time by clicking **Sync now**.

-## To upload and deploy a volume-purchased app
+## To deploy a volume-purchased app

 1. In the [Microsoft Intune administration console](https://manage.microsoft.com), click **Apps** &gt; **Managed Software** &gt; **Volume-Purchased apps**.
+This list shows all apps that were synchronized from the Apple VPP service.

-2. Use the instructions in the [Add apps for mobile devices in Microsoft Intune](add-apps-for-mobile-devices-in-microsoft-intune.md) topic to complete uploading, creation, and deployment of the app.
+2. Choose the app you want to deploy, click **Manage Deployment**, then use the instructions in the [Deploy apps in Microsoft Intune](deploy-apps-in-microsoft-intune.md) topic to complete uploading, creation, and deployment of the app.

 When you deploy the app as a **Required** install, a license is used by each user that installs the app.